-The Theology Program has an open enrollment policy; all students who are admitted to the College and who declare the major are entered.
+The Theology Program has an open enrollment policy; all students who are admitted to the College and who declare the major are admitted.
 In order to continue in the Theology with a Concentration in Religious Education Program into the junior year (i.e., after completion of 54 credit hours and/or completion of the General Education requirements), the student must be admitted by the Education Department by successfully entering EDU 305.
 The student must also achieve an acceptable score (see below) on the Educational Testing Service (ETS) PRAXIS I Pre-Professional Skills Assessment (PPST).
 This test is divided into three sections, assessing the General Education skills of reading, writing, and mathematics.
 Students who have achieved an ACT composite score of 22 or higher are exempted from the PPST.

-The degree of Bachelor of Arts in Theology with a Concentration in Religious Education is conferred upon students who complete an approved program of study with a 2.0 cumulative Grade Point Average and a 2.5 Grade Point Average in professional course work.
+The degree of Bachelor of Arts in Theology with a Concentration in Religious Education is conferred upon students who complete an approved program of study with a 2.0 cumulative Grade Point Average, a 2.5 Grade Point Average in Theology course work, and a 3.0 GPA om Education course work.
 A minimum grade of C must be earned for all courses pertaining to the major course of study in each degree program.

 Passing of a comprehensive Theology exam is required for graduation from this program.